gaultier/blog/are_my_sql_files_read_at_build_time_or_run_time.md

 ## Addendum: The io provider vs. the syscall provider

-The advantage of using the `io` provider is that it should be cross-platform, whereas observing particular syscalls is not.
+The advantage of using the `io` provider is that it should be cross-platform, whereas observing particular syscalls is not (did you know that DTrace works on Windows?
+What are the syscalls there to open a file?
+I don't know).

 Additionally, the `io` provider gives our D script kernel-space data, but `syscall` gives us user-space data, which we must remember to copy manually with `copyin` before inspecting it.
 So it's easier with `io` and potentially faster.